niinavi/Jarjestelmaprojekti/documents/contents.md

 sudo salt-key -A
 ```

-### Run Salt states to minions
+### 4.1.4 Run Salt states to minions

-Salt minion is also installed to Master server.
-It will install Logstash, Elasticsearch and Kibana to master server.
+Salt minion is also installed to Master server so master is also a minion to itself.
+State will install Logstash, Elasticsearch and Kibana to master server.

 ```
 sudo salt '*' state.highstate